Tannadice Park: Early days (1870s–1919)

 The ground that is now Tannadice (then called Clepington Park) was first used for football in the 1870s, when the surrounding area of Dundee was still largely open countryside.
 In July 1882, Dundee East End secured the use of Clepington Park for the coming season, remaining there until the following year, when they moved to Madeira Park.
 Clepington was also used by newly formed junior club Dundee Violet during the 1883–84 season.

 Both clubs vacated Clepington in 1884; Violet relocated to Fairmuir, while East End had spells at Madeira Park and Pitkero Park before returning to Clepington in 1887.
 They remained there until moving to Carolina Port, the most developed ground in Dundee at the time, in 1891.
 East End would subsequently amalgamate with Dundee Our Boys to form Dundee F.C. in 1893.
 Clepington Park was subsequently taken over by Johnstone Wanderers, who had begun as an offshoot of Our Boys.

 By this time, the surrounding modern street pattern had begun to emerge, with Provost Road, Arklay Street, and Clepington Road all having been laid out.
 West of Arklay Street remained open land while the east was being developed.
 By 1890, one of the new streets leading off Arklay Street had been given the name Tannadice Street.
+The Tannadice name comes from the fact that the Clepington lands had belonged to Neish family of Tannadice and Clepington, who are also commemorated in the name of the adjacent Neish Street.

 In 1891, Johnstone Wanderers decided to enclose Clepington to enable them to charge for admission.
 In conjunction, it was decided to utilise the natural slope roughly a hundred yards to the west (below what is now Sandeman Street) in order to provide better views for spectators.
 As well as enclosing the new pitch, now situated on approximately its modern alignment, the club built a modest grandstand, a simple uncovered wooden structure with bench seating.
 It probably housed no more than 500 spectators.

 In January 1894 Johnstone Wanderers merged with another local club, Strathmore, to form Dundee Wanderers.
 The new combination successfully applied for Scottish Football League membership and Clepington Park staged its first Scottish League fixture against Motherwell on 25 August 1894.

 Wanderers struggled at national level, however, and were not re-elected at the end of the season, dropping down to the Northern League.
 From 1899, Wanderers had to contend with considerable competition for local support with the opening of Dens Park, the new Dundee F.C. ground.
 This was situated almost opposite Clepington, where the extended Tannadice Street met Sandeman Street at an angle.
 The two grounds are approximately 200 yards apart, which is the shortest distance between two senior football grounds in Britain.
 Only the grounds of two clubs in Budapest, MTK and BKV Elore, are closer together than Dens and Tannadice in the whole of Europe, as their grounds back onto each other.